jwindle/jwindle.github.io/about.markdown

 uptake, stress tolerance, and reduced greenhouse gas emissions.

 Now, I am looking to apply all that I have learned in a new endeavor.
-I am especially interested in an early stage startup or project that is looking to operationalize a data thesis --- from building the data engineering system to the data science pipeline.
+I am especially interested in an early stage project that is looking to operationalize a data thesis.
 I am also interested in joining a data science team working on a complex, big data problem.

 Below you will find an overview of my skills and work experience.
 You can also find me on